mikedonnici/mappcpd-services/cmd/fixr/README.md

 # fixr

 A general utility for checking and fixing various data issues.
+Performs the following tasks:

-At this stage it only deals with setting and syncing the short link in the primary datastore and  the corresponding Link doc.
-This ensures the short link redirection service will work properly.
+1. Sets the short url field in the primary data store (`ol_resource.short_url`), and the corresponding doc in the `Links` collection, to ensure short link redirection will work.
+1. Synchronises the `old_resource.active` field from primary db with `active` fields in `Resources` and `Links` collections.
+1. Removes docs in `Resources` and `Links` collections that have been hard-deleted from primary db.

 ## Configuration

-This utility accesses the datastores directly so does not require API access.
+This utility accesses the data stores directly, so does not require API access.

 **Env vars**